jt14den/2017-libcarp-southafrica/_episodes/01-introduction.md

 > * 4 continents
 > * 2 Global sprints organizized by @weaverbel
 > * A global community

+## Whys?

+1. Ending Pefection - YOU CAN DO THIS STuff
+2. What is LC?
+  * COC - warm and welcoming environment
+    - kill the "geek gene"
+  * Learn by doing - lots of doing

 ---
 ## Please Join US!